Martin-Qvr/XAI-Fairness/README.md

 7. Implement a FPDP using a fairness measure.
 Discuss your results.

-Other things to do for creativity:
+Other things we did for creativity:
 Global :
 - PFI
 Local :